 - Personal statement

-- ECFMG certificate, if an international medical school graduate
+- ECFMG certificate, if an international medical school graduate (must be issued prior to beginning the residency program)

 What is the difference between an opposed and an unopposed program?